Church And Religious Ministry Attorneys

 Though disputes within churches can be often resolved internally, other matters may require you to consult with an attorney.
 When such matters arise, it’s best to consult with attorneys who are people of faith and are sensitive to the special needs and moral concerns of churches and church groups.
 We want to help you protect the church you worked so hard to build.

-Property and governance issues are often at the fore in a church dispute:
+Property and governance issues are often at the forefront in a church dispute:

 Control of church property — Disputes over property are usually a key issue when a church body splits.
 When a local church congregation breaks off from a larger church structure that is hierarchical in nature, disputes often arise over which body has rights in the church property.